-How Much Data Do You Really Need? – Terry’s Tech Support
+How Much Smartphone Data Do You Really Need?
+[Terry’s Tech Support]

 On most cellular carriers Unlimited Data has gone the way of the dinosaurs: extinct.
-Verizon recently announced they are phasing out the unlimited data option even for customers who are “grandfathered in" like me.
+Verizon completely phased out the unlimited data option even for customers who were "grandfathered in" like me.

 1 gb a month?
 That certainly doesn't sound like much...